 THE HISTORY OF APMDIGEST

 APMdigest was originally named BSMdigest, operating as a web publication periodically from 2006-2009.
-Pete Goldin joined in 2010 as Editor-in-Chief and relaunched BSMdigest in May 2010.
+Pete Goldin joined in 2010 as Editor and relaunched BSMdigest in May 2010.

 In November 2011 the publication was renamed APMdigest to reflect a growing focus on Application Performance Management, while still continuing to cover Business Service Management issues.
 Since that time, APMdigest has become the industry's leading online publication and blog focusing specifically on APM and related technologies.